bburns/LanguageModels/doc/report/Report.md

 <!-- A visualization has been provided that emphasizes an important quality
 about the project with thorough discussion.
 Visual cues are clearly defined. -->

+-> show t-SNE plots of word embeddings eg dog and cat. alice, rabbit, other character names vs verbs, nouns, adjectives, etc

+-> add beam search

 Examples of text generated by the different models:

-n-gram (n=2)
+n-gram (n=2):

-Not a sudden vibration in the gate , but in books .
+- Not a sudden vibration in the gate , but in books .
-Hucheloup . `` and whatever , and the Italian , there was no additional contact information about the discovery And the old stockade .
-The lip was indubitable -- THE FOUNDATION , your breakfast ?
-The woman of Madeleine arrived there were all the neck was not the sister 's the banks of a bore a few She opened the brim and terrible quagmire was trying to my fancy it had n't know what may be Ballad of which sped I COULD HARDLY BELIEVE IN FAIRY LAND I was higher than you give thee From
+- Hucheloup . `` and whatever , and the Italian , there was no additional contact information about the discovery
+- She opened the brim and terrible quagmire was trying to my fancy it had n't know what may be

-n-gram (n=3)
+n-gram (n=3):

-LIKE SUMMER TEMPESTS CAME HIS TEARS XII .
-THE EBB-TIDE RUNS Monsieur my father a copy , or for whatever it was a hopeless state , constructed in the U.S. unless Joy and pride was shortly to be feared on the ground at the old woman , who saw him no Blcher ordered Blow to attack us .
-Here was another , to such an authority in reference to what Boulatruelle A pile of stones , destined to weep .
+- Joy and pride was shortly to be feared on the ground at the old woman , who saw him no
+- Blcher ordered Blow to attack us .
+Here was another , to such an authority in reference to what Boulatruelle
-Dry happiness resembles the voice of the choir , as strange as anything that was easy to inspire my pupils My spirits rose as I lay with half-closed eyes .
-I was not so with me out of the hand
+- Dry happiness resembles the voice of the choir , as strange as anything that was easy to inspire my pupils

-n-gram (n=4)
+n-gram (n=4):

-Terror had seized on the whole day , with intervals of listening ; and the gipsy never grudged it him .
+- Terror had seized on the whole day , with intervals of listening ; and the gipsy never grudged it him .
-The glass must be violet for iron jewellery , and black for gold jewellery .
+- The glass must be violet for iron jewellery , and black for gold jewellery .
-Dry happiness resembles dry bread .
+- Dry happiness resembles dry bread .
-Just like a rocket too , it burst in the air of splendidly coloured fire-flies , which sped hither and thither .

-RNN
+RNN (n=10): ?

-LSTM RNN
+LSTM

-GRU RNN
+GRU